Find Affordable College Courses

 73% Women

 University of Central Florida comes in at #2 on our list of the most popular colleges offering bachelor's degrees in health studies.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-During the 2020-2021 academic year, 875 people received their bachelor's degree in health studies from UCF.
-About 73% of this group were women, and 66% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 875 people received their bachelor's degree in health studies from UCF.
+Around 65% of these students were from an underrepresented racial-ethnic group, and 73% were women.

 #3